Edgar Mary Sarmiento

-Edgar Mary Sevilla Sarmiento (born January 12, 1959, Catbalogan, Samar, Philippines) is a member of the Philippine House of Representatives representing the 1st Legislative District of Samar from 2016 to 2022.
+Edgar Mary Sevilla Sarmiento (born January 12, 1959, Catbalogan, Samar, Philippines) was a member of the Philippine House of Representatives representing the 1st Legislative District of Samar from 2016 to 2022.

 Early career (2000–2016)

 Sarmiento was born in Catbalogan, Samar to Engr.
 Oscar Sarmiento of Calbayog City and Teresita Sevilla of Roxas City.

 He is an engineer by profession.
-He translates the broad concept of nation-building by focusing on the country’s foundations – the Filipino people.
+He translates the broad concept of nation-building by focusing on the country's foundations – the Filipino people.
 His advocacies are poverty alleviation, agriculture development, quality affordable healthcare, eradication of prohibited drugs, adequate and needed infrastructure, and continuous modernization of the assets of the Philippine National Police and the Armed Forces of the Philippines.
 He is also advocating for the legislation of a continuous roadmap for airport and railway infrastructure modernization.
 He is the brother of former Department of Interior and Local Government (DILG) Secretary Mel Senen S. Sarmiento, who was also Representative of the 1st District of Samar from 2010 to 2016.

 Prior to his entry into politics, Rep. Edgar Sarmiento was president and CEO of Oscar R. Sarmiento Construction, Inc. Rep. Sarmiento has built a solid first-term in Congress.
-His legislative accomplishments include RA10931 which promotes universal access to quality tertiary education; RA11223 which provides Universal Health Care for all Filipinos; RA 11228 which provides for the mandatory PhilHealth coverage of all persons with disability (PWD); RA11055 which establishes the Filipino Identification System; RA10928 which extends the validity of the Philippine Passport; RA10930 which provides for a 5-year validity of Driver’s License; and RA11200 which provides for the rank classification in the Philippine National Police, among others.
+His legislative accomplishments include RA10931 which promotes universal access to quality tertiary education; RA11223 which provides Universal Health Care for all Filipinos; RA 11228 which provides for the mandatory PhilHealth coverage of all persons with disability (PWD); RA11055 which establishes the Filipino Identification System; RA10928 which extends the validity of the Philippine Passport; RA10930 which provides for a 5-year validity of Driver's License; and RA11200 which provides for the rank classification in the Philippine National Police, among others.

 He was a member of the Philippine Delegation to the 2017 ASEAN Inter-Parliamentary Assembly or AIPA and Secretary of the 13th Meeting of the AIPA Fact-Finding Committee (AIFOCOM) to Combat the Drug Menace.
 He was also part of the Philippine Delegation to the 1st Meeting of the AIPA Advisory Council on Dangerous Drugs (AIPACODD) in Singapore.
 Rep. Sarmiento obtained his Bachelor of Science in Civil Engineering from the Cebu Institute of Technology.